cstielper/wordpress-google-map-with-categories/README.md

 ~~~~

 ## Output HTML markup/javascript
 Add this to your theme's functions.php file.
+You will need to set up the wp_enqueue_script function to work with your site's theme.
 Don't forget to prefix your function name:
 ~~~~
 <?php
 function YOUR_FUNCTION_PREFIX_area_map() { ?>